Topical dermatologic treatments are grouped according to their therapeutic functions and include

 Wet-to-dry dressings are nonocclusive dressings wetted with solution, usually saline, that are used to help cleanse and debride thickened or crusted lesions.
 The dressings are applied wet and removed after the solution has evaporated (ie, wet-to-dry), with materials from the skin adhering to the dried dressing.

 Occlusive dressings increase the absorption and effectiveness of topical therapy.
 Most common are transparent films such as polyethylene (plastic household wrap) or flexible, transparent, semi-permeable dressings.
-Hydrocolloid dressings can be applied with a gauze cover in patients with cutaneous ulceration.
+Hydrocolloid dressings draw out fluid from the skin and form a gel and can be applied with a gauze cover in patients with cutaneous ulceration.
 Zinc oxide gelatin (Unna paste boot) is an effective occlusive dressing for patients with stasis dermatitis and ulcers.
 Plastic tape impregnated with flurandrenolide, a corticosteroid, can be used for isolated or recalcitrant lesions.

 Major categories of topical agents include